JULIELab/jcore-base/jcore-iexml-reader/README.md

 # JCoRe IEXML Collection Reader
-Reader for IEXML files as used in the mantra project/challenge
+A Collection Reader for IEXML files as used in the mantra project/challenge  .

 **Descriptor Path**:
 ```